 This graduate-level course focuses on the glaring human need to bring electric power to the 1.2 billion people in the world that lack it.
 The class will look at the differentiated challenge between rural and urban systems, and the technologies that can solve the unique challenges of each developmental situation.
 It will also investigate the impediments to progress, and explore the different business models and technologies that are being used to tackle the challenge.
 The class will culminate by asking the students to help design the most appropriate model for deploying power technologies in a range of world regions.
 (ENERGY 790)

-Instructors: Tim Profeta, director of the Nicholas Institute for Energy, Environment & Sustainability, and Jim Rogers, university fellow.
+Instructors: Tim Profeta, director of the Nicholas Institute, and Jim Rogers, university fellow.

 Energy, Environment, and the Law